 510 on the recurrence of same sp.
 Where same conditions same — We may make their sequence of fossil in same area, but the sequence fails when extended area is considered.

-[Charles Moore.
+Moore, Charles.
 1867.
-On abnormal conditions of secondary deposits when connected with the Somersetshire and South Wales coal-basin; and on the age of the Sutton and Southerndown series.]
+On abnormal conditions of secondary deposits when connected with the Somersetshire and South Wales coal-basin; and on the age of the Sutton and Southerndown series.
+Quarterly Journal of the Geological Society of London 23: 207-208.
+PDF

 27